Virtual cycles of gauged Witten equation: Definition of the Correlation Function

-Lastly, we see that the collection ${\mf A} = (\{ K_I\ |\ I \in {\mc I}\}, \{ T_{JI}\ |\ I \leq J \} )$ on ${\mc M}_{\bm P}(B)$ satisfy the cocycle condition, the filtration condition (by the direct sum construction of $E_I$) and the overlapping condition (by Lemma \ref{lemma314}) of Definition \ref{defna15}, hence is a strong virtual orbifold atlas equipped with an orientation.
-By Lemma \ref{lemmaa19} and Lemma \ref{lemmaa20}, an appropriate shrinking of ${\mf A}$ produces a metrizable atlas.
+We check the cocycle condition and the overlapping condition of Definition \ref{defn724}.
+The cocycle condition follows directly from our construction.
+The overlapping condition holds because the index set $\{1, \ldots, N\}$ is totally ordered.
+Therefore, the atlas ${\mf A} = ( \{ C_i\}, \{ T_{ji} \})$ is a virtual orbifold atlas.
+By Theorem \ref{thm728}, an appropriate shrinking of ${\mf A}$ produces a good atlas.

+Lastly, combining the previous discussion on orientations, the good atlas is oriented.
+Then by the abstract topological construction of the virtual cycle given in the section7, there is a well-defined virtual cardinality $\# {\mc M}\in {\mb Q}$ whenever the virtual dimension is zero.
 This finishes the proof of Theorem \ref{thm31}.

 \begin{rem} We comment on a special case.
 When there is no puncture, i.e., there is a smooth $r$-th root of $K_\Sigma$, which is only possible when $r$ divides $2g-2$, the ${\mc G}_\tau$-action on ${\mc B}$ may not be free because ${\mc G}_\tau$ contains constant gauge transformations now.
-On the other hand, by the energy identity, if $(A, u)$ is a solution in this case, then $u(\Sigma) \subset {\it Crit} W$ and $(A, u)$ is also a solution to the symplectic vortex equation.

-In this case, the first thing we should do is to choose the moment map (by adding to $\mu$ a constant in ${\mf g}$) so that for solutions $(A, u)$, $u(\Sigma^*)$ is not contained in $\mu^{-1}(c)$ for a singular value $c$ of $\mu$.
-Then the automorphism group of a solution $(A, u)$ is at most finite.
-After that, the construction of the virtual orbifold atlas and the virtual count is the same as the other case.
-One difference is that the virtual count is in general a rational number. \end{rem}
+On the other hand, by the energy identity, if $(A, u)$ is a solution in this case, then $u(\Sigma) \subset {\bf Crit} W$ and $(A, u)$ is also a solution to the symplectic vortex equation.
+In this case, in order to get a good theory, one has to choose the moment map (by adding to $\mu$ a constant in ${\mf g}$) so that for solutions $(A, u)$, $u(\Sigma)$ is not contained in $\mu^{-1}(c)$ for a singular value $c$ of $\mu$.
+Then the automorphism group of a solution $(A, u)$ is at most finite. \end{rem}